Integrated Sensing and Communication Signal Processing Based on Compressed Sensing Over Unlicensed Spectrum Bands: Signal Model and Compressed Sensing

-The ISAC signal based on NC-OFDM is reflected on the surface of the target with a range of $R$ and a Doppler frequency shift $ f_\text{D} = 2v_0 f_\text{c}/ c $ is generated due to relative motion, where $ v_0$ represents the relative velocity between the target and TX, $c$ represents the velocity of light, and $f_\text{c}$ represents the carrier frequency.
-Then, the received signal at the receiver (RX) is expressed as \cite{5776640}
+The ISAC signal based on NC-OFDM is reflected on the surface of the target with a range of $R$ and a Doppler frequency shift $ f_\text{D} = 2v_0 f_\text{c}/ c $ is generated due to relative motion, where $ v_0$ represents the radial velocity between the target and TX, $c$ is the speed of light, and $f_\text{c}$ represents the carrier frequency.
+Then, the received signal at the receiver (RX) is expressed as \cite{weiiter,5776640}

 where $\alpha _{m,n}$ represents the channel coefficient at the $ m $-th OFDM symbol of the $n$-th subcarrier. $\tau =2R/c$ is the time delay \cite{9737357}.
 In \cite{5776640}, the improved signal processing algorithm based on the radar signal processing algorithm in the symbol modulation domain was proposed.
-In order to highlight the influence of target range and Doppler frequency shift, \eqref{eq6} is rewritten as \cite{5776640}
+In order to highlight the influence of delay and Doppler frequency shift of target, \eqref{eq6} is rewritten as \cite{5776640}

-As shown in Fig \ref{nc structure}, the spectrum occupancy is dynamically sensed and the available subcarriers are allocated to unlicensed users.
-At the radar component, the spectrum usage information in the current $N_\text{c}$ subcarriers can be obtained through the RBG configuration information module in ISAC system based on NC-OFDM.
-The output result of spectrum occupancy sequence module can be represented by a spectrum occupancy sequence $\textbf{A}_m \in \mathbb{C}^{N_\text{c} \times 1}$, where $ \textbf{A}_m=\left[ a_{1,m},a_{2,m},\cdots,a_{N_\text{c},m} \right]^{\mathrm{T}}$ and $[\cdot]^{\text{T}}$ represents transpose operation. $a_{i,m}=0$ indicates that the $i$-th subcarrier of the $m$-th symbol is unavailable, and $a_{i,m}=1$ indicates that the $i$-th subcarrier of the $m$-th symbol is available.
+As shown in Fig \ref{nc structure}, the spectrum occupancy is dynamically detected and the available subcarriers are allocated to unlicensed users.
+At the radar component, the spectrum occupancy information in the current $N_\text{c}$ subcarriers can be obtained through the RBG configuration information module in ISAC system based on NC-OFDM.
+The output result of spectrum occupancy sequence module can be represented by a spectrum occupancy sequence $\textbf{A}_m \in \mathbb{C}^{N_\text{c} \times 1}$, where $ \textbf{A}_m=\left[ a_{1,m},a_{2,m},\cdots,a_{N_\text{c},m} \right]^{\mathrm{T}}$ and $[\cdot]^{\text{T}}$ represents transpose operator. $a_{i,m}=0$ indicates that the $i$-th subcarrier of the $m$-th symbol is unavailable, and $a_{i,m}=1$ indicates that the $i$-th subcarrier of the $m$-th symbol is available.
 The number of non-zero elements in $\textbf{A}_m$ is $\mathcal{N}_m$, and $\mathcal{N}_m$ is the number of subcarriers occupied at the $m$-th NC-OFDM symbol.
-Finally, the radar sensing module integrates information from the element-wise complex division module, the spectrum occupancy sequence module, and the machine learning-based parameter optimization module to estimate the target range and velocity information carried by the reflected signal.
+Finally, the radar sensing module integrates information from the element-wise complex division module, the spectrum occupancy sequence module, and the machine learning-based parameter optimization module to estimate the range and velocity information of target carried by the reflected signal.
+It is worth mentioning that the compatibility between physical layer and upper layers needs to be considered in ISAC system.

 The spectrum occupancy of NC-OFDM ISAC system is dynamic.
 Especially, ISAC system works in the unlicensed spectrum bands and the spectrum switching will be performed according to the spectrum switching component.
 The following research is carried out in two scenarios \cite{8275896,liuyang}.
 It is crucial to note that the band for unlicensed users is called the available band, while the band for licensed users is the unavailable band.